xyproto/sinetastic/README.md

 # sinetastic

-Example use of SDL2 to generate and play audio from Go (sequentially, not mixed), and also write the audio to .wav files.
+Example program that can:

+* Generate audio.
+* Play audio (sequentially, not mixed) by using SDL2.
+* Write generated audio to .wav files.

 Tested on macOS.